 On arrival at Apoka Rest Camp you can arrange for a ranger-guide to accompany you everywhere while at the park.
 A ranger knows many of the bird species.
 The park management also requires that all tour vehicles moving towards the north into the Kidepo Valley be escorted by armed guards to combat any possible danger from poachers and cattle rustlers in the area.

 Access to Kidepo Valley National Park

-A traveller can use road or air transport.
-Usually from Kampala, a drive goes through Mbale, Soroti via Moroto covering a distance of 840 kilometres in 12-hours journey in which 4 Wheel Drive vehicles are most suitable.
+A traveler can use road or air transport.
+Usually from Kampala, a drive goes through Mbale, Soroti via Moroto covering a distance of 840 kilometers in 12-hours journey in which 4 Wheel Drive vehicles are most suitable.
 There are also Chartered aircraft from Entebbe International Airport to the Park Headquarters.